-Prereq: "C" or higher in MATH 75X or MATH 82X; or acceptable math statistics.
+Credits: 3 Class Hours: 3 lecture Prereq: "C" or higher in MATH 75X or MATH 82X; or acceptable math placement.

-Semester Offered: Fall, Spring

-Description: This course offers a

-nontechnical survey of

-mathematical concepts and

-techniques enjoying applications in

-the daily life of our society.
-Topics

-chosen are from the areas of

-arithmetic, algebra, computers,

-geometry, logic, probability, and
+Semester Offered: Fall, Spring Description: This course offers a nontechnical survey of mathematical concepts and techniques enjoying applications in the daily life of our society.
+Topics chosen are from the areas of arithmetic, algebra, computers, geometry, logic, probability, and statistics.